-As long as I have been smoking, I have not seen the Cuban hype machine go as crazy for a cigar as I have for the Cohiba Gran Reserva.
+As long as I have been smoking, I have not seen the Cuban hype machine go as crazy for a cigar as I have for the Cohiba Siglo VI Gran Reserva Cosecha 2003.
 Non-Cubans are another matter, and for more info on that, see my Tatuaje The Drac review.

 With just 5,000 boxes of 15 cigars to be released worldwide, the estimated cost per box is somewhere around $1,900, or about $125 per cigar, this will be the first ever Habanos S.A.
-Gran Reserva consisting of the best Cuban tobacco leaves from San Juan y Martínez and San Luis harvested in 2003, and aged for five years before even reaching the cigar rollers hands.
-Every Gran Reserva on the market was rolled at the legendary Cuban cigar factory El Laguito, which is located in a mansion in Havana’s former country club neighborhood.
+Gran Reserva consisting of what the company says is the best Cuban tobacco leaves from San Juan y Martínez and San Luis, harvested in 2003 and then aged for five years before reaching the cigar rollers hands.
+Every Gran Reserva on the market was rolled at the legendary El Laguito, which is located in a mansion in Havana’s former country club neighborhood.

-Unofficially released to attendees of February’s XI Festival del Habano in Cuba, the Gran Reserva was supposed to be available world wide that same month, but apparent problems with the boxes kept them off the shelves until October/November.
+Unofficially released to attendees of February’s XI Festival del Habano in Cuba, the Cohiba Siglo VI Gran Reserva Cosecha 2003 was supposed to be available world wide that same month, but apparent problems with the boxes kept them off the shelves until October/November.

 Cohiba Gran Reserva 1.png